iMuhammadMustafa/Structor.Net/README.md

 # Structor.Net

-This is a starter project for a .NET application.
+This is a starter project for a .NET WebApi application.

 My aim is to make this modular and to follow best practices as much as possible.

 ---

 ## Project Structure
-This projects try to follow  clean architecture and vertical slice architecture.
+This projects trys to follow clean architecture in a vertical slice sense.

 ![ProjectStructure](ProjectStructure.png)